|

 Woburn Abbey in Bedfordshire was originally a Cistercian abbey and was rebuilt

 in the mid- eighteenth century.
-It has been the home of the Dukes of Bedford for over 300 years and
+It has been the home of the Dukes of Bedford for over

 is reputedly haunted by a number of ghostly forms .